Bojan

 Bojan (Serbian Cyrillic and Macedonian: Бојан; Ukrainian, Russian and Bulgarian Cyrillic: Боян, transcribed Boyan) is a Slavic given name, derived from the Slavic noun boj "battle."
 The ending -an is a suffix frequently found in anthroponyms of Slavic origin.
 The feminine variant is Bojana.
 The name is recorded in historical sources among Serbs, Bulgarians, Czechs, Poles, Croats, Slovenians, Macedonians, Ukrainians and Russians.
 In Slovenia, it is the 18th most popular name for males, as of 2010.

-The name Bojan may refer to:
+Notable people named Bojan may include: